 Ready to Present Your Research?

 Consider presenting your research at a conference or publishing your research in a journal.

-At UCLA, there are conferences and publications such as Aleph and Student Voices available to you that are awaiting your submission!
+At UCLA, there are conferences and publications such as Aleph are available to you that are awaiting your submission!

 Outside of UCLA, there may be other opportunities to present your research, such as at a Southern California Conference for Undergraduate Research (SCCUR).